jayjuk/corvid/gameserver/README.md

 ### World

-Tracks the entities, players, objects and their state
+Tracks the entities, players, items and their state

-### Object
+### Item

-Methods and attributes of objects in the game
+Methods and attributes of items in the game

 ### Entity